 Help your child get a hard start in paying for college with a 529 plan.

 Every month, money is automatically debited from my checking account and deposited into a 529 plan that I opened on behalf of my son.
-While it's not a huge amount of money, and the end result will probably not pay for his entire four-year degree, it's still something, and it will help him in the future.
+While it's not a huge amount of money, and the end result will probably not pay for his entire four-year degree, it's still something that will help him in the future.

 What is a 529 Plan?

-Realize, though, that there is no federal tax benefit for contributing to a 529 plan.
+Realize that there is no federal tax benefit for contributing to a 529 plan.
 Some states will offer you a tax deduction for contributions, though.
-So, if you contribute to your state's 529 plan, you might be able to receive a deduction on your state?income taxes.
-Check with your state, and your state's plan, to see if this is the case.
+So, if you contribute to your state's 529 plan, you might be able to receive a deduction on your state income taxes.
+Check with your state and your state's plan to see if this is the case.

 Choosing a 529 Plan